saucecontrol/Compact-ICC-Profiles/readme.md

 ### Rec.
 2020

 Note: The [Rec.
 2020](https://en.wikipedia.org/wiki/Rec._2020) color space requires a negative Z value for the red primary when adapted to the profile illuminant, which is not allowed according to the ICC spec.
-While most software will handle the negative value correctly, it may cause issues with software that adheres strictly to the ICC specs, including popular web browsers.
-Chrome and Firefox [recently relaxed those restrictions](https://bugzilla.mozilla.org/show_bug.cgi?format=default&id=1250461), but only on Apple platforms.
+While some software will handle the negative value correctly, it may cause issues with software that adheres strictly to the ICC specs, including popular web browsers.
+Chrome and Firefox [recently relaxed those restrictions](https://bugzilla.mozilla.org/show_bug.cgi?format=default&id=1250461), but *only on Apple platforms*.

 #### Max-Compatibility

 These profiles have the red Z value nudged up to 0, with adjustments made to the other colors to compensate and restore balance.
-Use these if you're not sure of compatibility.
+Use these if you're not sure of compatibility or if you are displaying the images in a web browser.

 | File Name | File Size | Description String | Notes |
 |--|--|--|--|